Improving the footprint of product formulas

-L’Oréal has conducted lifecycle assessments to measure the environmental impacts of its products for many years.
-It has identified that water, and in particular the water discharged when the consumer uses the product, is among its principal impacts on the environment.
+L’Oréal has been conducting lifecycle assessments to measure the environmental impacts of its products for many years.
+It has identified that water, and in particular the water discharged when the consumer uses the product, as well the carbon emissions linked to the use of hot water during a shower to among its principal impacts on the environment.

-As a result, 79% of new or renovated products launched in 2018 have an improved environmental or social profile, and 48% thanks to a new formula that reduces its environmental footprint.
+In 2019, 85% of new or renovated products launched have an improved environmental or social profile, and 46% thanks to a new formula that reduces its environmental footprint.

-These product formula footprint improvements, combined with the reduction in water consumption achieved at production level, enabled L’Oréal to obtain CDP’s “A” score for corporate performance on sustainable water management in 2018, the highest level possible, for the third year running.
+These product formula footprint improvements, combined with the reduction in water consumption achieved at production level, enabled L’Oréal to obtain CDP’s “A” score for corporate performance on sustainable water management in 2019, the highest level possible, for the fourth year running.